Manchester City to honour David Silva with statue at Etihad Stadium

 Silva made 436 appearances for the club and won four Premier League titles, five League Cups and two FA Cups after signing from Valencia in 2010.

-David Silva is to be honoured with a statue at the Etihad Stadium, Manchester City have announced.
+David Silva’s outstanding Manchester City career is to be recognised with a statue at the Etihad Stadium.

+City have announced a sculpture of the Spanish playmaker will be unveiled next year along with a similar tribute already planned for former captain Vincent Kompany.

+Silva made the last of his 436 appearances for City in Saturday’s Champions League quarter-final defeat to Lyon in Lisbon.

+The 34-year-old is widely regarded as one of the club’s greatest-ever players having won four Premier League titles, five League Cups and two FA Cups since his arrival from Valencia in 2010.

-The Spaniard will also have a training pitch named after him with a mosaic alongside it at the club’s City Football Academy complex.
+In addition to the statue, Silva will also have a training pitch at the City Football Academy named after him with a celebratory mosaic placed alongside.

-Silva, 34, saw his City career come to an end with Saturday’s Champions League quarter-final loss to Lyon in Lisbon.

 City chairman Khaldoon Al Mubarak said: “David Silva is a transformational player – a quiet leader who has acted quietly and deliberately and inspired everyone around him, from the youngest academy player to his senior team-mates over the past 10 years.